Faster change of order algorithm for Gr\"obner bases under shape and stability assumptions: Abstract

 \section{Abstract}

-Solving polynomial systems whose solution set is finite is usually done in two main steps: compute a Gröbner basis for the degree reverse lexicographic order, and perform a change of order to find the lexicographic Gröbner basis.
-The second step is generally considered as better understood, in terms of algorithms and complexity.
-Yet, after two decades of progress on the first step, it turns out that the change of order now takes a large part of the solving time for many instances, including those that are generic or reached after applying a random change of variables.
+Solving zero-dimensional polynomial systems using Gr\"obner bases is usually done by, first, computing a Gröbner basis for the degree reverse lexicographic order, and next computing the lexicographic Gröbner basis with a change of order algorithm.
+Currently, the change of order now takes a significant part of the whole solving time for many generic instances.

-Like the fastest known change of order algorithms, this work focuses on the latter situation, where the ideal defined by the system satisfies structural properties.
+Like the fastest known change of order algorithms, this work focuses on the situation where the ideal defined by the system satisfies natural properties which can be recovered in generic coordinates.
 First, the ideal has a \emph{shape} lexicographic Gröbner basis.
-Second, the set of leading terms with respect to the degree reverse lexicographic order has a \emph{stability} property; in particular, the multiplication matrix of the smallest variable is computed for free from the input Gröbner basis.
+Second, the set of leading terms with respect to the degree reverse lexicographic order has a \emph{stability} property; in particular, the multiplication matrix can be read on the input Gröbner basis.

-The current fastest algorithms rely on the sparsity of this multiplication matrix to find its minimal polynomial efficiently using Wiedemann's approach.
-This paper starts from the observation that this sparsity is a consequence of an algebraic structure, which can be exploited to represent the matrix concisely as a univariate polynomial matrix.
+The current fastest algorithms rely on the sparsity of this matrix.
+Actually, this sparsity is a consequence of an algebraic structure, which can be exploited to represent the matrix concisely as a univariate polynomial matrix.
 We show that the Hermite normal form of that matrix yields the sought lexicographic Gröbner basis, under assumptions which cover the shape position case.
-This leads to an improved complexity bound for the second step.
-The practical benefit is also confirmed via implementations based on the state-of-the-art software libraries msolve and PML.
+Under some mild assumption implying \(n \le t\), the arithmetic complexity of our algorithm is $O\tilde{~}(t^{\omega-1}D)$, where $n$ is the number of variables, $t$ is a sparsity indicator of the aforementioned matrix, $D$ is the degree of the zero-dimensional ideal under consideration, and $\omega$ is the exponent of matrix multiplication.
+This improves upon both state-of-the-art complexity bounds $O\tilde{~}(tD^2)$ and $O\tilde{~}(D^\omega)$, since $\omega < 3$ and \(t\le D\).
+Practical experiments, based on the libraries \msolve{} and \PML, confirm the high practical benefit.